wp-plugins/filled-in/readme.txt

 = 1.8 =
 * Any custom extensions now can be put into wp-content/plugins/filled-in-extensions to survive plugin upgrades
 * New e-mail extension is using wp_mail

+== Upgrade Notice ==

+= 1.9 =

+Move your custom extensions to wp-content/plugins/filled-in-extensions before upgrading!

+The old e-mail extension is now deprecated.
+The new extension is available and it uses wp_mail.
+Use plugin like 'WP Mail SMTP' to configure SMTP for your wp_mail.